kieranknowles1/nixcfg/docs/readme.md

 - [Development](./development.md)<br> Information on how to develop this repository.
 - [Usage](./usage.md)<br> How to use systems configured with this repository.
+- [Troubleshooting](./troubleshooting.md)<br> Particularly odd issues that have been encountered and how to resolve them.
 - [Planning](./plan/readme.md)<br> Planning documents for past, present, and future development.